Change Starts Here: Maya Santamaria

 It's no question that the police killing of George Floyd left the Twin Cities traumatized, angered, and dedicated to instilling change.
 In the wake of Floyd's death, we reached out to community leaders to figure out how the Twin Cities can rebuild from here.
 After the building that housed La Raza Radio burned down on Lake Street during a night of riots, CEO Maya Santamaria shares insight into how the community can rebuild.

 “East Lake Street is a vibrant, multicultural, diverse, ethnic corridor where you can get almost any different cultural service, items to buy, foods to eat, all on one street, in one area.
 There are few avenues of that kind in the region that are so multicultural.
 You have 26th Street in Chicago, but that’s all Mexican.
 Here we have Mexican, Somali, African American, Caribbean, Ethiopian, Eritrean, Native American, all these different groups.
 And many were also affected in the looting.
-We have all of these communities coming together.
-I think it’s going to be difficult to recreate all along the entire Lake Street again.
-Developers are chomping at the bit.
-They’re looking at that empty real estate available to buy, demo it, and rebuild some beautiful, multi-use project that’s going to be very profitable on that space.”
+We have all of these communities coming together."

 “We feel like we were attacked in a war zone.
 We were at war because the trauma that just ensued in our community is real.
 I mean, people were talking about getting guns and defending their shops.
 Staying up all night and creating little mini-militias to protect the neighborhood because cops weren’t protecting us.
 This is like going back to El Salvador and Guatemala.
-People who have lived this stuff, and some of the compañeros that I was talking to have lived through wars in their country, they were going flashback.
-We’ve done this before, okay.
-We need to get a militia.
+People who have lived this stuff, and some of the compañeros that I was talking to have lived through wars in their country, they were thinking, 'Flashback, we need to get a militia.
 We need to protect our places.
 We can’t sleep at night.
-We have to stand out front and guard.
+We have to stand out front and guard.'
 They’ve done this before.
 They moved to this country to get away from that.”

 “We’re just traumatized.
 The whole community is traumatized.
 But we are uniting.
 We do have a group together.
 We’re constantly keeping in contact every day.
 If we see something that’s too much of an anomaly, we call it out.
 If there’s a weird vehicle or if there’s some kind of issue going on.
 We’re in communication with the American Indian Movement.
 They’re supporting us because they’ve been able to pretty much secure their areas now, and they’re lending a hand.”